 - Terry meets Gene Eugene when discussions take place about Terry potentially producing the first Adam Again album.
 That idea did not work out, but Gene and Riki Michele would visit DA in the studio the following year to record vocals on "Shape of Air."

 - Common Bond's Heaven is Calling is released on Broken Records.
 Ed McTaggart handled the cover design and layout; Jerry Chamberlain played guitar solos and sang background vocals; Terry Taylor and Rob Watson also sang background vocals.
 The album would also later be released on Frontline Records.

 February 20, 1986

 - Barren Cross' Rock For The King is released on Star Song Records.
 Ed McTaggart handled art direction and design.

-- Tim Chandler tours with the Choir, opening for Steve Taylor on his "Limelight Tour".
+- Tim Chandler tours with the Choir, opening for Steve Taylor & Some Band on his "Limelight Tour".